Just select the permissions that you want for your files and hit the Calculate button. The permissions are displayed under the calculate button.

 I hope this nifty chmod calculator helped you to calculate the Linux file permissions easily.

 Here are some command chmod commands with their explanation:

-This means that owner, group and everyone has the all the rights i.e. to read, write and execute.
+This means that owner, group and everyone has all the rights, i.e. to read, write and execute.
 This is a dangerous permission to have on any file and you should avoid using it.